DAP2022/DataScienceTrainingCurriculum/programming/rii/index.md

-**USE THE SAME FORMAT AS PYTHON I TO ENSURE THAT THE FILES ARE DOWNLOADABLE AND REABLE IN GITHUB**
 # Introduction to RII
 ** This is a 12-hour mini-course offered as part of The Jackson Laboratory Data Science Training Curriculum ** See [the syllabus](IntroRISyllabus_2025.docx) for details.